uhh-lt/lefex/README.md

 co-occurrences, dependency features, and trigrams.
 See the ```de.uhh.lt.lefex.ExtractLexicalSampleFeatures.HadoopMain``` class.
 4. **SentenceSplitter**.
 This job take a plain text corpus as an input and outputs a file with exactly one sentence per line.
 See the ```de.uhh.lt.lefex.SentenceSplitter.HadoopMain``` class.

+To build the project you may need to install a [JoBimText jar file](https://github.com/tudarmstadt-lt/collapsed-deps-jar) which contains a custom (non mavenified) dependency collapsing UIMA annotator.
+To do it use the [following script](https://github.com/tudarmstadt-lt/collapsed-deps-jar/blob/master/install-jar-locally.sh).